 Faced with the challenging need for the education of health care professionals in the field of practical nursing, MLI initiated planning for a Practical Nursing Program in the state of New Jersey in July, 2005.
 The LPN program was approved in early 2008 and the first classes began in June of that year in Jersey City, NJ.

 In late 2007 Accounting Assistant training without ESL was approved by NYS for MLI.
 In 2011, a Medical Administrative Assistant (MAA) program was also launched without an ESL component to provide immediate medical administrative and computer office training and skills.
 In 2013 Phlebotomy was added to the MAA program.
 The NJ LPN program ceased admissions in 2013 with an effort to bring the program to New York State, where most students who had studied actually lived.
 This effort is still ongoing.
-In early 2015, the New Jersey location ceased operation, while at the New York locations the school added (in early 2016) newer, short courses specializing in different areas of practical clinical healthcare work.
+In early 2015, the New Jersey location ceased operation, while at the Queens, New York locations the school added (in early 2016) newer, short courses specializing in different areas of practical clinical healthcare work.